michelle-a-bryson/KeyboardHero/README.md

 # KeyboardHero

-Increase your typing speed with the help of music!
+Increase your typing speed with the power of music!